How to Increase Emotional Resilience to Withstand Adversity

 So he talked to the 20% who considered themselves happy and found that the thing they had in common was a strong sense of their life’s purpose.

-Exceptionally resilient people have a calling that keeps them going when life gets tough, but many people struggle to figure this out.
+Exceptionally resilient people have a calling that keeps them going when life gets tough, but many struggle to figure this out.

 Watch the Video